elastic/package-registry/README.md

 The `/categories` API endpoint has two additional query parameters.

 * `prerelease`: This can be set to `true` to list prerelease versions of packages.
-Versions are considered prereleases if they are not stable according to sematic versioning, that is, if they are 0.x versions, or if they contain a prerelease tag.
+Versions are considered prereleases if they are not stable according to semantic versioning, that is, if they are 0.x versions, or if they contain a prerelease tag.
 This is set to `false` by default.
 * `experimental` (deprecated): This can be set to `true` to list categories from experimental packages.
 This is set to `false` by default.
 * `include_policy_templates`: This can be set to `true` to include categories from policy templates.
 This is set to `false` by default.